Rajendra Gupta: Career

 Gupta and his family moved to Bombay in 1985 and he started working in television serials; three years later he entered into the Hindi film industry.
 Gupta has acted in innumerable television serials and films; so much so that in 1990, his name was included in the Limca Book of Records for appearing in the highest number of television serials – over 40 of them.

 In a 2001 interview with the Times of India, he mentioned that of all the films that he has done, he is proud of his work in Lagaan (2001) and Salim Langde Pe Mat Ro (1989).
 Since then he has gone on to work in critically acclaimed films such as Amu, Sehar and Guru.
 In the same interview, he said that among his television roles, his work in the Syed Mirza-Kundan Shah serial Intezaar (as the Senior Station Master), the fantasy series Chandrakanta (as Pandit Jagarnath) and Saaya (as Jagat Narayan) were among his best.

 In 2025, Gupta starred in A Life Inside Me, an Indian feature film directed by Jackie R. Bala.
 The film also stars Inayat Qazi and Sonali Sharmishtha and was produced by Mahi Kumar and Ajitesh Gupta.
 Set against a queer narrative lens, the story explores themes of identity, loss, and resilience.
 The film premiered at the KASHISH Mumbai International Queer Film Festival and went on to win Best Indian Feature Film (Narrative) and Best of Out & Loud at the Out & Loud Pune International Queer Film Festival.

 Stage

-In spite of having played meaty parts in many films and television serials, theatre is Gupta's first love – his ultimate destination.
-He has acted in numerous plays and has directed at least twenty of his own.
+Although Gupta has appeared in numerous films and television serials, theatre remains his primary artistic focus.
+He has acted in numerous plays and directed at least twenty productions of his own.

 Gupta is the actor-director of plays such as Sarphire and Jaheez Hatyare, both based on writer-philosopher Albert Camus' French play The Just Assassins, and Sooraj Ki Antim Kiran Se Sooraj Ke Pehle Kiran Tak, based on Surendra Verma's 1965 Hindi play.

 Gupta has acted in many Hindi plays, but Chanakyashastra and Kanyadaan, a play by noted playwright Vijay Tendulkar, are two plays he did in English.

 Rajendra Gupta and noted actress Neena Gupta run a theatre production company – Sahaj Productions.